We offer comprehensive consulting services to support your lifestyle in Johor Bahru, Malaysia.

 1. Long-Term Residency of Up to 20 Years

-The PVIP grants a residence permit valid for up to 20 years, with the option to renew for another 20 years.
+The PVIP grants a residence permit in Peninsular Malaysia for up to 20 years, with an option to renew for another 20 years.

 2. Visa Eligibility for Family Members

-The main applicant may be accompanied by the applicant’s spouse, children under 21, disabled children (no age limit, with a medical certificate), parents, parents-in-law, and one foreign domestic helper.
+The main applicant may be accompanied by the applicant’s spouse, children below 25 years old, disabled children (no age limit, with a medical certificate), parents, parents-in-law, and one foreign domestic helper.

 3. Permission to Work, Run a Business and Study